Argonauts: Alternative stories for the returned route

-Sozomen wrote that when the Argonauts left from the Aeetes, they returned from a different route, crossed the sea of Scythia, sailed through some of the rivers there, and when they were near the shores of Italy, they built a city in order to stay at the winter, which they called Emona (Ἤμονα), part of modern-day Ljubljana in Slovenia.
+Sozomen wrote that when the Argonauts left from the Aeëtes, they returned from a different route, crossed the sea of Scythia, sailed through some of the rivers there, and when they were near the shores of Italy, they built a city in order to stay at the winter, which they called Emona (Ἤμονα), part of modern-day Ljubljana in Slovenia.
 At summer, with the assistance of the locals, they dragged the Argo to the Aquilis river (Ἄκυλιν ποταμὸν), which falls into the Eridanus.
-The Eridanus itself falls into the Adriatic sea.
+The Eridanus itself falls into the Adriatic Sea.

-Zosimus wrote that after they left from the Aeetes, they arrived at the mouth of the Ister river which it discharges itself into the Black Sea and they went up that river against the stream, by the help of oars and convenient gales of wind.
+Zosimus wrote that after they left from the Aeëtes, they arrived at the mouth of the Ister river which it discharges itself into the Black Sea and they went up that river against the stream, by the help of oars and convenient gales of wind.
 After they managed to do it, they built the city of Emona as a memorial of their arrival there.
 Afterwards placing the Argo, on machines they drew it as far as the sea-side and from there they went at the Thessalian shore.

-Pliny the Elder wrote that some writers claim that the Argo came down some river into the Adriatic sea, not far from Tergeste but that river is now unknown.
+Pliny the Elder wrote that some writers claim that the Argo came down some river into the Adriatic Sea, not far from Tergeste but that river is now unknown.
 While other writers say that the ship was carried across the Alps on men's shoulders, having passed along the Ister river, then along the Savus river, and then to Nauportus which is lying between the Emona and the Alps.

+Legacy

+The Porto Ferraio on the island of Elba, was known in ancient times as the portus Argous (Ἀργῶος λιμήν), because it was believed that the Argonauts landed there on their return voyage, while sailing in quest of Circe.